networkMe/missinghud2/README.md

   * Shot speed
   * Damage
   * Luck
-  * TODO: Deal with the Devil % chance
+  * Deal with the Devil % chance

 ## Building
 Missing HUD 2 has the below dependencies: